sellout/sellout.github.com/index.md

 ---
 {% include JB/setup %}

-I am a Lisp hacker and programming language enthusiast.
-Hopefully this blog serves as more than just a place for me to refer back to, but we'll see.
+I am a hobbyist and professional programming language designer and compiler writer.
+I currently am paid to work on <abbr title="Free and Open Source Software">FOSS</abbr> by [SlamData](http://slamdata.com).

+This blog is a _blog_, not a textbook or research publication.
+I’ll probably get things wrong a _lot_.
+Please (politely) challenge my assumptions in the comments or feel free to ask for references, but don’t blindly trust anything I’ve written here.

 ## Posts

 <dl class="posts">